japila-books/spark-sql-internals/docs/physical-optimizations/InsertAdaptiveSparkPlan.md

 Adaptive execution enabled for plan: [plan]
 ```

-In the end, `applyInternal` creates an [AdaptiveSparkPlanExec](../physical-operators/AdaptiveSparkPlanExec.md) physical operator with the new pre-processed physical query plan.
+In the end, `applyInternal` creates an [AdaptiveSparkPlanExec](../physical-operators/AdaptiveSparkPlanExec.md) physical operator with the new pre-processed `SparkPlan`.

 In case of `SubqueryAdaptiveNotSupportedException`, `applyInternal` prints out the WARN message and returns the given physical plan.